Hemasri2007/CodeAlpha_StudentGradeTracker/README.md

     --  STUDENT GRADE TRACKER --

 ## Project Description :
    The Student Grade Tracker is a simple Java console-based application designed to manage student information and analyze their academic performance.
-It allows users to input multiple students' names and marks, then automatically calculates the average, highest, and lowest marks.
+It allows users to input multiple students names and marks, then automatically calculates the average, highest, and lowest marks.
 This project demonstrates the use of arrays, loops, and basic conditional logic in Java.

 ## Objectives :

- - To store and manage student details efficiently
+ - To store and manage student details efficiently.
- - To calculate academic statistics such as average, highest, and lowest marks
+ - To calculate academic statistics such as average, highest, and lowest marks.
- - To practice Java fundamentals like arrays, loops, and Scanner input
+ - To practice Java fundamentals like arrays, loops, and Scanner input.
- - To generate a simple performance report for students
+ - To generate a simple performance report for students.
- - To improve understanding of basic data processing in Java
+ - To improve understanding of basic data processing in Java.

  ## Tools and Technologies Used :
-  -->Programming Language: Java
+      - Programming Language: Java
-  -->IDE: VS Code
+      - IDE: VS Code
   # Concepts Used:
-    -->Arrays
+      - Arrays
-    -->Loops (for loop)
+      - Loops (for loop)
-    -->Conditional Statements (if conditions)
+      - Conditional Statements (if conditions)
-    -->Scanner class for input handling
+      - Scanner class for input handling
   Platform: Console-based application
 ## Features: